osu-bsli/irec/README.md

 * `radio-board-software` - Code for the ground-side and rocket-side SRAD radio boards
 * Documentation for the avionics system

+> [!NOTE]
+> This README.md was written with *documentation locality of reference* in mind, which is the idea that documentation about something should be placed as close as possible to where the work is being done.
+A lot of the work that Avionics does will be done on GitHub, so I will be documenting all technical details, resources, and philosophy here in this README.

+> [!WARNING]
+> **A note on safety.
+It's not always obvious when safety is important.**
+>
+> It’s not obvious why safety is important when you’re working with low-voltage electronics like you would do in Avionics.
+I want to show everyone that safety also means the safety of your personal property.
+>
+> In avionics here, we will be primarily working with low voltage, but many “low voltages” are still high enough to destroy your personal electronics.
+Last year, while working on airbrakes, a series of wiring errors led to 12V finding its way onto the 5V rail of my gaming laptop, instantly damaging it beyond all repair.
+>
+> This would not have happened in a strong safety culture.
+>
+> -Brian

 # Awesome Resources